-SPELD NZ Assessors and Teachers are familiar with dysgraphia and know how to help children improve their writing skills.
+SPELD NZ Assessors and Teachers are familiar with dysgraphia and know how to help children and adults improve their writing skills.

 Find out how SPELD NZ has helped both children and adults overcome their struggles with dyslexia and other specific learning disabilities.